 According to SAP, support for WM within the ECC environment will end in 2025 as part of the company’s efforts for intelligent enterprises and migration to fully SAP S/4HANA.
 As a result, companies migrate from SAP WM in the ECC environment to SAP Supply Chain Management – EWM.

-SAP introduced the WM solution in the late 1970s and has been upgrading the software since.
-With boosted capabilities to manage warehouse operations, many customers worldwide adopted SAP WM as part of their upgrade strategies.
+SAP introduced the WM inventory management solution in the late 1970s and has been upgrading the software since.
+With boosted capabilities and warehouse management applications, many customers worldwide adopted SAP WM as part of their upgrade strategies.
 SAP changed the logistics game by adding SAP EWM in 2005, which is a part of its Supply Chain Management (SCM) module.
 Essentially, EWM has the same basic core functionalities as WM but with additional capabilities, such as labor management and internal routing.

 According to the SAP roadmap, the WM module will no longer receive development, and its support cycle will end in 2025.
 It’s time for you to prepare for an SAP EWM migration!